 In today’s judgment, the CJEU held that the Privacy Shield is invalid.
 In short, the view of the CJEU was that the limitations on the protection of personal data arising from the domestic law of the US on the access and use by US public authorities are not sufficiently circumscribed by the Privacy Shield.
 The CJEU also held that the Privacy Shield does not provide data subjects in the EU with any cause of action before a body which offers sufficient guarantees.

-The CJEU pointed out, in particular, that there is an obligation on the exporter (in collaboration with the recipient of the data) to verify on a case-by-case basis, whether the law of the third country ensures adequate protection, under EU law, of personal data transferred under the SCCs.
-The recipient is also under an obligation to inform the data exporter of any inability to comply with the SCCs, and the exporter is in turn obliged to suspend the transfer of data and/or to terminate the contract with the importer.
+The CJEU pointed out, in particular, that there is an obligation on the exporter (in collaboration with the recipient of the data) to verify on a case-by-case basis whether the law of the third country ensures adequate protection of personal data transferred under the SCCs.
+The recipient is also under an obligation to inform the data exporter of any inability to comply with the SCCs, in which case the exporter is obliged to suspend the transfer of data and/or to terminate the contract with the importer.

 Potential implications for global businesses